 Let’s look at them in more detail.

 Defined benefit pensions – sometimes called a final salary scheme – means there’s one big pot of money, paid by all employees and managed by the employer.

 You pay in a fixed and flat percentage of your salary or wages, and the employer pays in a contribution too.
 When you retire, you get a monthly income.

 This is what we call a box pension.
 Imagine you have a box on your mantlepiece that pumps out pound notes at a pre-agreed level for the rest of your life.
 You receive a steady retirement income that you can predict and rely on, every month.

 If you’re married and die first, your spouse will usually continue to receive a proportion of your pension until they die.

 The main advantage of a defined benefit pension is that it’s all done for you.
 You don’t have to think too much about it.
-The employer takes on all of the investment risk and thinks about the stock market.
+The employer takes on all of the investment risks and thinks about the stock market.
 You just pay in and – when the time comes – the box pays out.